GotLungs?

 Lung Cancer Facts; image from American Lung Association

 More than 200,000 new cases of lung cancer are diagnosed each year, and nearly 160,000 people die of the disease.
 If caught before it has spread to the lymph nodes or other organs, lung cancer has about a 50 percent survival rate.
-However, most cancers are not caught at an early stage because they do not generally produce early symptoms, making the all-around survival rate for lung cancer relatively low-about 3 percent-although it has been improving thanks to new diagnostic testing, drugs and awareness campaigns.
+However, most cancers are not seen at an early stage because they do not generally produce early symptoms, making the all-around survival rate for lung cancer relatively low 3, although it has been improving thanks to new diagnostic testing, drugs, and awareness campaigns.

 Know the warning signs of the deadliest cancer, lung cancer.

-Know the warning symptoms of the deadliest cancer, lung cancer.
-Image from National Lung Cancer Partnership.org.
+Know the warning symptoms of the deadliest lung cancer—image from National Lung Cancer Partnership.org.

 When Smokers Quit: